visualizedata/thesis/README.md

 - [ ] look into ways to reduce bundle size?
 - [ ] dependabot alert - upgrade vue-cli to remove `glob-parent` vulnerability
 - [ ] a11y audit
+- [ ] make filters a sticky header on scroll?

 ### Data